verbuggt/shitscripts/cloudflare-dynamic-ip.md

 # DO NOT USE (SHIT)
 ### migraine warning

+---

 p: automaticly updating DNS entries on CloudFlare to dynamic IP address<br>
 s: just do it

 ### noise

 this specifically extracts the `temporary` IPv6 from `ip addr show` in a horrible way.<br>
-horrible because if there are multiple temporary ips assigned (possibly on different interfaces) things get messy.<br>
+horrible because if there are multiple temporary IPs assigned (possibly on different interfaces) things get messy.<br>
 also depending on configuration the public IPv6 address might not be `temporary` rendering the regular expression used below useless.

 one could use an api like `https://ip6only.me/api/`<br>
-or do proper sanitaion of the output of `ip addr show`<br>
+or do proper sanitation of the output of `ip addr show`<br>
 but why bother, just fix it when it becomes a problem on friday at 19:00

 ### files and code